JatinBhandari001/SQL-for-Data-Analysis-task-4/README.md

 -- **Index** to speed up book lookups in orders
 CREATE INDEX idx_orders_bookid ON orders(book_id);<br>

+## 🖼️ Screenshots

+Screenshots of query outputs are available in the `/screenshots` folder.

 ---

 ## 🚀 How to Use